emres/youtube2mp3/README.md

 personal use (and to help a few friends) and then thought it would be helpful to others, too.
 So here it is.

-The script currently depends on zenity, youtube-dl and ffmpeg.
+The script currently depends on zenity/kdialog, youtube-dl and ffmpeg.
 I have tested it on Ubuntu GNU/Linux machines.

 ## How to Install